 Do not forget to add a GND wire (from Arduino GND to the blue power line on the breadboard).

 TX from ESP8266 is connected to D2, RX to D3 of the Arduino (via 1K resistor).
 Beware that the 3.3V from the Arduino is usually not sufficient* to power the ESP8266 module.
-The ESP8266 needs a separate 3.3V power source, eg. from a breadboard power connector:
+This is why we use a separate 3.3V power source: the breadboard power connector.

 Take special care: for this type of breadboard power connector, never connect both wings to power sources!
 (USB power and a power adapter) You risk blowing up something, in the worst case your laptop!